horar/strata-host-core/host/research_spikes/networkConnectivity/README.md

 # Strata Network connectivity

+Two GUI applications to demonstrate how we can connect Strata Host and Strata Client over the local network.

+Please note that broadcast functionality doesn't work over VPN.

 * strataClient: An application that act as a Strata Platform which can broadcast itself and listens for upcoming TCP connection from Strata Host.